 The overall comparison in the last column of Table 10 indicates that the LTER collection is more complete than eleven of the EML collections, similar to two EML collections (GOA and GLEON), and less complete than one collection (CLOEBIRD that includes just one record).
-This observation provides the simplest answer to our principal question: the LTER collection is generally more complete than other collections in DataOne that use EML.
+This observation provides the simplest answer to our principal question: the LTER collection is generally more complete than other collections in DataONE that use EML.

 At the more detailed level, the picture gets more complicated.
 The identification and discovery levels are similar to the overall level (they make up over ½ of the recommendation).
 LTER is more complete than ten or more collections in these levels and similar to GLEON, GOA, and ESA.
 The Access, Evaluation, and Integration levels include five or less concepts.
 In these levels LTER is closer to the middle of the pack.